-- 1. Try filling out the form yourself so that you can relate to the members' experience. - 2.
-You can print a blank form or complete it online (it is a Word doc).
+- Try filling out the form yourself, so that you can relate to the members' experience. - Print a blank form or complete it online (it is a Word doc). - Send it out to members with the agenda for each monthly meeting.
+Or store it in your chapter section of the portal.